Physical Education (PE)

 The PE and Sport Premium for Primary Schools

-For the academic Year September 2017 to July 2018 the school will receive double the funding budget to the last 4 years.
-We must use the funding to make additional and sustainable improvements to the quality of PE and sport on offer to pupils.
+We must use the funding to make additional and sustainable improvements to the quality of Physical Education, Sport and Physical Activity (PESPA) on offer to pupils.

 This means we will use the premium to: